ReWaste is open for business- and they need your waste

 - Fats, oils and grease (e.g. grease trap waste)

 - Food process waste (including animal wastes)

 - Food waste (restaurant wastes & vegetable scraps)

 Good business and good for the planet

 The ReWaste business will reduce greenhouse gas emissions and recycle approximately 33,000 tonnes of organic waste every year – or approximately 100 tonnes per day, offering an affordable alternative to current organic waste disposal that may otherwise have ended up in landfill.

 The facility sits next to an existing sewage treatment plant in Wollert near Craigieburn and will generate enough biogas to run both sites with surplus energy to be exported to the electricity grid.

 Yarra Valley Water Managing Director, Pat McCafferty, said similar facilities have been successfully used throughout the world, including Europe and the United States but extensive research was needed to determine whether it would work in the Australian market.

 “This ground-breaking facility has the potential to change the way we use and value our assets in the Australian water industry.
 Instead of treating the organics as waste, we’re treating them as a product with value that can be reused to create and capture methane gas resulting in significant environmental and cost benefits.
 As well as helping to keep organics out of landfill we are also helping to make recycling commercial organic waste easier and more affordable for businesses,” said Mr McCafferty.

-To find out more about ReWaste contact Damien Bassett, Manager Waste to Energy Services at [email protected].
+To find out more about ReWaste contact Stephanie Salinas, Manager Waste to Energy Services at [email protected].